Christoph Bull

 Christoph Bull (born August 27, 1966) is a German composer, musician and educator, and a Doctor of Musical Arts (D.M.A.) who was the first organist to record a complete commercial album at the Disney Concert Hall in Los Angeles California using the Frank Gehry co-designed Glatter-Götz/Rosales organ, 2010's "First & Grand Walt Disney Concert Hall Premiere Recording".
 Christoph is also the creator of Organica, a multi-media concert and recorded album series that has been performed regularly since April 1999.
 Dr. Bull has performed on several soundtracks for movies and television series, including the score for the 2016 remake of Ghostbusters.

 Bull is currently the Organist in Residence at the First Congregational Church of Los Angeles, which houses one of the largest pipe organs in the world.
+Further, Bull is an adjunct professor of Organ Performance and Music Performance in the UCLA Herb Alpert School of Music.

 Early life and education

-Bull was born in Mannheim, Germany, where he began his musical education, piano and organ lessons, and performing.
+Bull was born in Mannheim, West Germany, where he began his musical education, piano and organ lessons, and performing.
 He studied music at University of Church Music in Heidelberg and Hochschule für Musik Freiburg, graduating summa cum laude with a major in scoring from the Berklee College of Music.
 He also studied organ at the University of Southern California, and organ and sacred music at the American Conservatory of Music.